Introduction to Bacon & the Art of Living

 (4) The description of the free harbour and the city of Copenhagen is from an article in the Evening Star (Washington, District of Columbia), 10 October 1903, page 28, America in Denmark.

 (5) This is an exact account of what happened moments after we met Andreas.
-During the ride in his car from the airport, I explained some of our plans to him.
-After the bar lady got me the wine, he sat for a second and then asked me, “You guys want to do WHAT?”
+I explained some of our plans to him during the ride in his car from the airport.
+After the bar lady got me the wine, he sat briefly and asked me, “You guys want to do WHAT?”

 (7) See Heinrich, 2010, page 31 – 33